Deadly Things: A Collection of Mysterious Tales / The Judgment of the Gods and Other Verdicts of History

 Deadly Things: A Collection of Mysterious Tales / The Judgment of the Gods and Other Verdicts of History is an omnibus of two collections of fantastic historical mystery short stories issued in dos-à-dos format; Deadly Things: A Collection of Mysterious Tales, by American writer Darrell Schweitzer, and The Judgment of the Gods and Other Verdicts of History, by Robert Reginald.
 It was first published as a trade paperback by Borgo Press/Wildside Press in January 2011 as the second number in its Wildside Mystery Double series.
 The omnibus's constituent collections were not published separately.

 Deadly Things

 Deadly Things: A Collection of Mysterious Tales by Darrell Schweitzer consists of nine stories originally published from 1990-2007 in various mystery anthologies and two magazines.
 Four stories are set in imperial Rome and Byzantium (the first two with Pliny the Younger as the detective), two have Shakespearian settings, and three feature Sherlock Holmes in the Victorian era.
+One story, "In a Byzantine Garden," is not actually a mystery, but an acute psychological portrait of the two opposing main characters.